qaziabdullah/AID-Gen/README.md

 • If you had it installed please run "clear.bat" to delete temp files. (it will delete your old anydesk id so make backup if you want to)

-• Unzip the downloaded zip in C:\
+• Unzip the downloaded zip in C:\ so that the folder looks like C:\AID-Gen\(all-files-here)

 • You can check it first using AID - 1.bat and it will generate 1 Anydesk ID in output folder.

 • If it works, delete or copy the AD1 generated in Output so the directory is clear.

-• Run AID.bat as administrator.
+• Run AID-Gen-v2.bat as administrator.

+• Select the customization options such as timeout and total output ids for it to begin.
+Note that timeout of 5sec is recommended.
+Anything less than that can cause issues.

+• Run AID-Gen-v1.bat if you want to use the older version.

 • Wait for generating 100 IDs.